-- (1) The Council may, in order to achieve the objects of this Act - - (a) advise the Minister on- - (i) any matter affecting social service practitioners; - (ii) any proposed amendments to this Act; and - (iii) any other matter arising from or connected to the application of this Act; - (b) take steps it considers necessary-
+(1) The Council may, in order to achieve the objects of this Act -

-- (i) to protect the interests of the public in their dealings with social service practitioners; - (ii) to enhance the integrity of social service practitioners; - (iii) to maintain and improve standards of service by, and the professional development of, social service practitioners; - (c) advise, consult and liaise with relevant public authorities on matters affecting social service practitioners; - (d) investigate and report on any matter affecting social service practitioners; - (e) determine policy on any matter concerning social service practitioners, including policy on - (i) financial matters; - (ii) education, training and development; - (iii) the registration of social service practitioners; - (iv) professional conduct and disciplinary procedures; - (v) inter-professional matters; and - (vi) the development and maintenance of professional competence; - (f) ensure the uniform implementation and application of such policy by social service professional boards and social service occupational boards; - (g) develop and issue guidelines on any matter affecting social service practitioners; - (h) advise boards on matters affecting social service practitioners, co-ordinate the activities of boards and communicate on behalf of social service practitioners; - (i) provide the necessary financial, administrative and other assistance in order to enable boards to perform their functions;
+- (a) advise the Minister on- - (i) any matter affecting social service practitioners; - (ii) any proposed amendments to this Act; and - (iii) any other matter arising from or connected to the application of this Act; - (b) take steps it considers necessary- - (i) to protect the interests of the public in their dealings with social service practitioners; - (ii) to enhance the integrity of social service practitioners; - (iii) to maintain and improve standards of service by, and the professional development of, social service practitioners; - advise, consult and liaise with relevant public authorities on matters affecting social service practitioners; - (d) investigate and report on any matter affecting social service practitioners; - (e) determine policy on any matter concerning social service practitioners, including policy on - (i) financial matters; - (ii) education and training; - (iii) the registration of social service practitioners; - (iv) professional conduct and disciplinary procedures; - (v) inter-professional matters; and - (vi) the development and maintenance of professional competence; and - (f) ensure the uniform implementation and application of such policy by professional boards;

-- (j) recognise, consult and liaise with professional associations on matters affecting social service practitioners; - (k) promote, undertake or cause to be undertaken research on matters relating to social service practitioners;. - (l) exercise or perform any other power or function conferred or imposed upon the Council by or under this Act or any other law; and - (m) generally, take such other steps as may be necessary for or conducive to the achievement of the objects of this Act.
+- (g) develop and issue guidelines on any matter affecting social service practitioners; - (h) advise professional boards on matters affecting social service practitioners, coordinate the activities of professional boards and communicate on behalf of social service practitioners; - provide the necessary financial, administrative and other assistance in order to enable professional boards to perform their functions; - recognise, consult and liaise with professional associations on matters affecting social service practitioners; - (k) promote, undertake or cause to be undertaken research on matters relating to social service practitioners. - (l) exercise or perform any other power or function conferred or imposed upon the Council by or under this Act or any other law; and - (m) generally, take such other steps as may be necessary for or conducive to the achievement of the objects of this Act.